 When it comes to choosing a litter box, a shallow storage container or ones designed for cats work well.
 Inside the litter box lay a thin layer of litter and spread some hay around for your bunny, as they like to eat hay while doing their business.

 During house training, it is best to confine your bunny to the area the litter box is in until they begin to use it regularly.
 If accidents continue to occur outside of the litter box, simply clean them up and place the droppings and paper towel used inside the litter box to reinforce its purpose.
+It can take a couple of weeks or more before your rabbit begins to understand housetraining.

 Once your bunny has mastered the litter box, you can begin to slowly expand their roaming area.